-Many of you will now always be traveling with what may feel like a professional sterilizing kit, compared to how you were traveling last year.
+Many of us will now always be traveling with what may feel like a professional sterilizing kit, compared to how we were traveling in the past.

 Once it is again safe for you to travel, taking these extra precautions can go a long way to avoiding the spread of the coronavirus or other viruses in general.

 The thing that is most important is the safety and health of your loved ones and those around you.
-Once you get the green light to start traveling again, you will be doing so with these extra precautions in mind.
+Once you get the green light to start traveling again, you can do so with these extra precautions in mind.

 All information and content provided by Upgraded Points is intended as general information and for educational purposes only, and should not be interpreted as medical advice or legal advice.
 For more information, see our Medical & Legal Disclaimers.